History of the bushfood industry

 The modern Australian native food industry, also called the bushfood industry, had its initial beginnings in the 1970s and early 1980s, when regional enthusiasts and researchers started to target local native species for use as food.
 Indigenous Australians had been harvesting many species for use as food (bush tucker) and medicines (bush medicine) for millennia.
-In the mid 1970s Brian Powell recognized the commercial potential of quangdong fruit and began its cultivation in orchards.
+In the mid 1970s Brian Powell recognised the commercial potential of quangdong fruit and began its cultivation in orchards.
 Following this, the CSIRO became involved in quangdong research.

 In the late 1970s, Peter Hardwick began investigating subtropical native plants suitable for commercial cropping, selecting fruit species like riberry, Davidsonia, and later leaf-spices, like lemon myrtle, Aniseed myrtle, and Dorrigo Pepper.
 Hardwick started targeting strong flavoured species suitable for processing, which later became the main industry strategy.
 In the 1980s, Hardwick worked in the New South Wales Department of Agriculture, where he met essential oils researcher, Dr Ian Southwell.
 Southwell played a significant role in providing the essential oil profiles of many of the most popular native spices.

-In 1983, the University of Sydney's Human Nutrition Unit, headed by Jennie Brand-Miller, undertook a nutritional analysis programme analyzing bushfood for Aboriginal health.
+In 1983, the University of Sydney's Human Nutrition Unit, headed by Jennie Brand-Miller, undertook a nutritional analysis programme analysing bushfood for Aboriginal health.
 Vic Cherikoff, a member of the Human Nutrition Unit team, started-up a wholesale distribution company marketing native Australian ingredients.
 Cherikoff played a vital role in linking-up the Aboriginal and regional bushfood research with the restaurant and food processing industry.
 Cherikoff also contributed to Jennifer Isaacs' book, Bush Food and authored The Bushfood Handbook and Uniquely Australian, A wildfood cookbook which publicly defined the emerging industry.

-In the mid-1980s several Australian-themed restaurants opened-up in Sydney.
+In the mid-1980s, several Australian-themed restaurants opened-up in Sydney.
 These included Rowntrees: The Australian Restaurant, run by Chef Jean-Paul Bruneteau and Jenny Dowling.
 In 1996, Bruneteau, Dowling and Cherikoff opened a second restaurant, Riberries – Taste Australia.
 Edna’s Table restaurant also opened-up and was run by brother and sister team, Chef Raymond Kersh and Jennice Kersh.
 The Red Ochre Grill in Adelaide opened-up in the early 1990s, with Andrew Fielke as its chef.
 Fielke also co-founded a production company, Australian Native Produce Industries (ANPI).